 Each image is a part of an evolving body of work.
 I don’t pursue a singular photographic language or adhere to any particular rules or conventions.
 The conditions surrounding every subject are different, and I search for ways to capture the feeling of each one.
 If there is consistency in my work, it is a process of experimentation and a certain level of ambiguity.

-Most of the photographs presented here are taken in the southwestern United States (where I grew up), during my travels throughout Europe, and in different parts of Japan and Tokyo (where I currently reside).
+Most of the photographs were taken in the southwestern United States (where I grew up), during my travels throughout Europe, and in different parts of Japan and Tokyo (where I currently reside).